Doug Vincent (Photo courtesy of Doug Vincent)

 NCC: What is your position at NCC?

-DV: I am the natural area manager for the Bow Region.
+DV: I am the habitat acquisition manager for the Alberta Region.

 NCC: What is your area of work?